10DLC Registration Best Practice and Guide

 3. Why you are sending out messages to

-4. Message Frequency sent to all your contacts (ie 10/day, 50/week, 100/week or message frequency may vary)
+4. Message Frequency sent to all contacts (ie 10/day, 50/week, 100/week or message frequency may vary)

 Good Examples